Common Privacy Mistakes and How to Avoid Them

 - Opt out of unnecessary data collection or sharing when given the option.

-- Choose services and apps that prioritize user privacy and transparency.
+- Choose services and apps that prioritize user privacy.

 7. Failing to Secure Your Devices

-Unsecured devices are an open invitation for hackers.
-Whether it’s a lost smartphone or an unprotected laptop, failing to secure your devices can lead to significant privacy breaches.
+Unsecured devices are an easy target for hackers.
+Whether it’s a lost smartphone or an unprotected laptop, failing to secure your devices can lead to a major privacy breach.

 How to Avoid It:

-- Set up strong passwords, PINs, or biometric locks on all your devices.
+- Set up strong passwords, PINs, or biometric locks (e.g., fingerprint or facial recognition) on all your devices.

 - Enable remote wipe features to erase data if your device is lost or stolen.